Rari-Capital/rari-stable-pool-contracts/README.md

 # Rari Capital Contracts & dApp

-Welcome to `rari-contracts`, the central repository for the Solidity source code behind Rari Capital's Ethereum-based smart contracts (with automated tests), our quantitative fund's dApp (web client), and the documentation for it all.
+Welcome to `rari-contracts`, the central repository for the Solidity source code behind Rari Capital's Ethereum-based smart contracts (with automated tests), our stablecoin fund's dApp (web client), and the documentation for it all.

 ## Using the contracts